 Full-day Marine Tour available on longer stay packages (4, 5 and 6 nights).
 A conservation donation is included in the cost of the holiday.

 Six-night Bears of Knight Inlet Lodge from £4,095pp (two sharing) including all accommodation activities and return flights.

-2023 marks 125 years since the Yukon was incorporated into Canada, and a second anniversary marking the discovery of gold in the territory has been extended through 2023.
-Dawson City is inseparable from the Klondike Gold Rush (1896 - 1899), and a highlight of any trip is a visit to the Dredge 4, the largest wooden-hulled dredge in North America located at one of Canada's National Historic Sites.
+June will mark 125 years since the Yukon was incorporated into Canada, and a second 125th anniversary celebrating the discovery of gold in the territory has been extended through 2023.

-The Yukon's stark natural beauty is best seen at your own pace on a self-drive.
-Revel in the panoramic views off the aptly named Top of the World Highway, savour the raw beauty of Kluane Lake (once called the most beautiful lake in the world), gaze at the snow-capped mountains and glaciers of the St Elias Mountains and drive through the Kluane National Park and Preserve: home to ice fields, clear lakes, forests and 17 of Canada’s 20 tallest mountains, the park is a paradise for hikers, kayakers and paddle boarders.
+The Yukon's stark natural beauty is best seen at your own pace on a self-drive trip.
+Revel in the panoramic views off the aptly named Top of the World Highway, savour the raw beauty of Kluane Lake (visible from the Alaska Highway), and on reaching Haines Junction, explore Kluane National Park and Reserve by air.
+Home to the world’s largest non-polar ice fields, the park's 2,000 plus glaciers converge and carve their way through many of the tallest peaks in Canada, including Mount Logan, the country's highest mountain.
+With its beautiful, clear lakes and forests, the national park is also a paradise for hikers and kayakers.